aidamian/MADDPG_Tennis/REPORT.md

  - `brain.py` defines the graphs that are used for actors and critics
  - `ma_per.py` contains the replay buffer definition including the prioritized experience buffers (_work in progress_)
  - `OUNoise.py` contains the Ornstein–Uhlenbeck process noise generation class
  - `main.py` is the local version of the main code that can be used locally (without the Jupyter Notebook).
-Basically we have both the option of running locally the code with `main.py` as well as running the notebook `Tennis.ipynb`
+Basically we have both the option of running locally the code with `main.py` as well as running the notebook `Tennis.ipynb`.
+This is basically where the Unity environment is created as well as the `MADDPGEngine` class is instantiated.

 The overall Multi-Agent DDPG approach follows the proposed approach from _[Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275)_.
 Basically, each of the two agents optimize their online critics and then use the critic direct output to perform gradient descent in the inverse direction of the critic's output.
 ![MADDPG](img/maddpg.png)
-The training pseudo-code can be summarized as:
+The training pseudo-code that can be found in `MADDPGEngine.train()` can be summarized as:

 ```
   for each agent:
     both agents target actors computes next_action